TRS-80 Model 100: Specifications

-The Model 100 was promoted as being able to run up to 20 hours and maintain memory up to 30 days on a set of four alkaline AA batteries.
-It could not run from the rechargeable nickel-cadmium batteries available at the time, but a hardware modification was available that made this possible.
+The Model 100 runs for up to 20 hours on four alkaline AA batteries.
+A built-in 3.6V NiCad rechargeable battery maintains memory during battery swaps.
+The computer cannot run from the rechargeable nickel-cadmium batteries available at the time without hardware modification.

 Data storage

-The computer included a port to connect a cassette audiotape recorder for storage of data and programs.
-Programs written in BASIC could load and save data and programs to the cassette device.
-Control was provided to start and stop the tape, but the operator would have to manually put the cassette recorder into "record" or "play" mode as needed.
+The computer includes a port to connect a cassette audiotape recorder for storage of data and programs.
+Programs written in BASIC can load and save data and programs to the cassette device.
+Control is provided to start and stop the tape, but the operator has to manually put the cassette recorder into "record" or "play" mode as needed.

 A popular alternative is the Tandy Portable Disk Drive (TPDD), introduced in late 1985, an RS-232 serial device capable of storing 100 KB of data FM-encoded on a 3.5-inch single-sided double-density diskette; this drive is identical to the Brother FB100 drive for knitting machines.
 A second version, the TPDD2, can store up to 200 KB.

 A Disk/Video Interface expansion box was released in 1984, with one single-sided double-density 180 KB 5-1/4 inch disk drive and a CRT video adapter.
 This allows the Model 100 to display 40 or 80 column video on an external television set or video monitor.
 One empty drive bay permits the installation of a second disk drive.

-Another popular form of data backup was that of file transfer to a desktop computer, via either the modem connected to a telephone line, or the RS-232 serial port connected to a null modem cable.
+Another form of data backup is file transfer to a desktop computer, via either the modem connected to a telephone line, or the RS-232 serial port connected to a null modem cable.
 The built-in TELCOM firmware makes this a convenient option.
-The TRS-80 Model 4's TRSDOS 6 operating system includes a utility called TAPE100 that uses the Model 4's cassette port to read and write tapes created by a Model 100, the data of which are stored in TRSDOS disk files.
-Also because TRSDOS 6 included a communications application (COMM/CMD), the Model 100 proved a popular "peripheral" for the Model 4 customer.
+The TRS-80 Model 4's TRSDOS 6 operating system includes the TAPE100 utility that uses the Model 4's cassette port to read and write tapes created by a Model 100, the data of which are stored in TRSDOS disk files.
+TRSDOS 6 also has a communications application (COMM/CMD), and the Model 100 was a popular "peripheral" for the Model 4 customer.

 A bar code reader wand was also offered.